Your breath is directly connected to your physical and mental health. When you’re unwell, your breathing is often the first thing that changes.

 Best Breathing Practices

-If you’ve ever trained as an athlete or a singer, you probably already know that breathing is integral to a good performance.
+If you’ve ever trained as an athlete or a singer, you already know that breathing is integral to a good performance.
 These healthy breathing tactics can also carry over into many other areas of your life.

 Meditation and yoga are other common practices in which you utilize the power of diaphragmatic breathing to benefit your body.